PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 Parameter | Description
 --------- | -----------
-bundleId | the bundle identifier (or app id) of the app to activate.
+bundleId | the bundle identifier of the application, which is going to be brought to the foreground.

 ## Add Selection